-Purpose of the Initiative
+Purpose of the Student Achievement Initiative

-Our colleges serve a predominantly working class and low income student population.
-The median age of our students is 26, 35 percent are students of color (compared to the state population of 24 percent people of color), over half are working full- or part-time, one third are parents, and over half attend college part-time.
+Our colleges serve a predominantly working class and low- income student population.
+The median age is 26, more than half are employed (full- or part-time), 35 percent are students of color (compared to the state population of 24 percent people of color), one-third are parents, and more than half attend college part-time.

-The categories of Achievement measures are:
+The categories of achievement measures:

 - Completing college-level math (passing math courses required for either technical or academic associate degrees)